-Length of Probationary Period - Except as otherwise provided in the Jefferson County Civil Service Rules, every permanent appointment from an open-competitive list and every permanent appointment to a position in the non-competitive, exempt or labor class shall be for a probationary term of not less than eight (8) weeks nor more than twenty-six (26).
+Length of Probationary Period - Except as otherwise provided in the Jefferson County Civil Service Rules, every permanent appointment from an open-competitive list and every permanent appointment to a position in the non-competitive, exempt or labor class shall be for a probationary term of not less than eight nor more than fifty-two weeks.
 The length of the probationary period may be extended in accordance with the Jefferson County Civil Service Rules.